English & Creative Writing

 My research and teaching span two areas, British eighteenth and nineteenth century prose fiction, and Asian American literature.

 My work spans several fields: British Romanticism, Asian American literature, novel theory and literary theory.
-My first book, Nationalism and Irony (Oxford UP, 2004), looked at how the two forces named in the title formed a strange alliance in Britain in the eventful period from 1790 to 1843.
+My first book, Nationalism and Irony (Oxford UP, 2004), looked at how the two forces named in the title formed a strange alliance in Britain in the period from 1790 to 1843.
 In the realms of political rhetoric, antiquarian activity, novel-writing, and cultural criticism, Edmund Burke, Sir Walter Scott, and Thomas Carlyle managed to highlight rather than conceal social divisions, even as they claimed to be defending the established order.
 My second book, Modern Minority: Asian American Literature and Everyday Life (Oxford UP, 2013), examined the everyday as an aspect of modernity with an unexpected resonance and significance for Asian American literature.
 Through this literature as well as in theories of the everyday, a special type of form emerges: minor, abstract, small-scale, and repetitive.
 These features come to characterize not only the modern, Western everyday, but the racial form of Asians themselves once they become situated in this context.

-I have published articles on subjects ranging from the diasporic novel, narrative theory, and Georg Lukács.
+I have published articles on other subjects including the diasporic novel, narrative theory, and Georg Lukács.
 I’m currently working on a project on Cold War structuralism in the late 1960s and the intersection of theory with the Asian American movement.
 I also continue to investigate the formation of race and development of taxonomy in the Romantic era, in novels in particular.
 My teaching ranges from eighteenth-century British novels to literary and narrative theory to Asian American studies.
-My courses cover topics from ghost stories around the world to Jane Austen and Maria Edgeworth, London, and Asian American fiction.
+My courses cover topics from ghost stories and decolonization to Jane Austen and Maria Edgeworth, London Then and Now, and Asian American fiction.